Depreciation and amortisation

 - Employee remuneration expenses that are not actually paid or are not stated in a labour contract, collective labour agreement, or the financial regulations of the company.

 - Staff welfare (including certain benefits provided to family members of staff) exceeding a cap of one month’s average salary.

 - Provisions for severance allowance (except for companies not subject to mandatory unemployment insurance contributions) and payments of severance allowance in excess of the prescribed amount per the Labour Code.

 - Contributions to voluntary pension funds and the purchase of voluntary pension for employees exceeding VND 3 million per month per person.

-- Reserves for research and development (R&D) that are not in accordance with the prevailing regulations.
+- Reserves for R&D that are not in accordance with the prevailing regulations.

 - Provisions for stock devaluation, bad debts, financial investment losses, product and services warranties, government/corporate/government-guaranteed bonds, or construction work that are not in accordance with the prevailing regulations.